Table of Contents

 What If You’re Running Late?

 It happens.
-If you’re even a few minutes late, send a quick email:
+If you’re going to be even a few minutes late, send a quick email:

 “Hi [Name], I’m so sorry — I’m running a few minutes behind due to [brief reason].
 I expect to join at [time].
 Thank you for your patience.”